Big 8 Conference (MHSAA): Changes and Future (2021–present)

 With the exception of Bronson replacing Athens for the 2017–18 school year, things were very quiet in the Big "8" prior to 2022 with the exception of Concord switching to 8-man football in 2021 as they joined the Tri-River 8-man Football League but would remain a member of the Big "8" for all other sports.

 The summer of 2022 would begin some very major changes in the landscape of the conference.
 The Cascades Conference was looking to expand from eight to twelve members and would extend invitations to both Homer and Jonesville, who were charter members of both the Little "C" and Big "8".
 On June 27, Jonesville accepted their invitation to the Cascades Conference beginning in the 2023–24 school year.
 Three weeks later, on July 18, Homer also accepted the Cascades invitation to join the conference beginning in the 2023–24 school year.

 With only six members left in the conference after Homer and Jonesville's departure, the league was looking to expand.
 On September 15, 2022, the Big "8" announced that Vermontville Maple Valley of the Greater Lansing Athletic Conference would become the seventh member of the Big "8" beginning the 2023–24 school year.

 Sand Creek joined the Big "8" as a football-only member starting in 2024 while remaining in the Tri-County Conference (TCC) in all other sports.
 Maple Valley switched back to 11-man football after spending the previous few seasons playing 8-man football.

-On January 30, 2024, the Big "8" announced that it'll return to eight members with Stockbridge joining the conference in the 2024-25 school year.
+On January 30, 2024, the Big "8" announced that it'll return to eight members with Stockbridge joining the conference in the 2024–25 school year.

-The conference will expand to ten full members effective the 2026–27 school year with both East Jackson joining and Homer rejoining.
-Both schools are joining from the Cascades Conference.
+The conference expanded to ten full members effective the 2026–27 school year with both East Jackson joining and Homer rejoining.
+Both schools joined from the Cascades Conference.